copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - The sixth level of the main branch is the City of Dis, inhabited by a number of demons and containing the entrance to the Citadel of Dis, the lair of Dispater.
+- Demon lords are overhauled to make fighting them more interesting:
+  - Dispater is very defensive-minded, and tries to avoid getting into melee combat with the hero.
+He has a special spell selection that are not direct attacks, which includes two new spells for teleporting away from the hero and entombing the hero in boulders and walls.
+He still summons nasties to distract the hero.
+He also gates in pit fiends 50% of the time.

 ### Interface changes